 In order to achieve its aim, the School has put in place plans to support students and faculty in diverse ways, not only in their stay at the Graduate School memorable but also enable them to achieve their individual aims and bring about progress in their specialized field of endeavour.
 Thus, the School uses multidisciplinary approaches as a key for unearthing, producing and sharing of knowledge, through collaborative faculty and students’ research activities.

 This is because we believe that the analytical and research skills imparted to students, during their stay in school, will be very critical for their success in all fields of endeavours.
 Indeed, we are committed to establishing a link between the school and industry, commerce, and the public sector.
 Thereby guiding and helping students to shape their professional careers to impact live and associated communities.

 Our core mission is to teach those who wish to learn, learn from those we teach, foster research and original thought, and through our graduate students and faculty, disseminate knowledge and transmit values of responsible civic and intellectual behaviour.

-Pursuant to our effort to develop the total personality of our graduate students, PUC Graduate School; has instituted the “Servant Leadership” and Practitioner’s Forum” concept.
+Pursuant to our effort to develop the total personality of our graduate students, PU Graduate School; has instituted the “Servant Leadership” and Practitioner’s Forum” concept.

 The Servant Leadership (SL) concept involves inviting various leaders who have demonstrated Christian Principles in their leadership style to share their experiences.
 The main aim is to inspire, provide authentic leadership skills and to inculcate core values into our graduate students.